Proudly Representing People Injured on the Job

 After law school, Dewana spent a year practicing workers’ compensation in Charlotte, North Carolina, before she moved back “home” to Columbia.
 Lord willing, she swears she will never leave.
 She is licensed and in good standing in both states.
 Dewana’s understanding of both North and South Carolina laws make her especially valuable in cases where a claim could be brought in either state.
 At a personal level, Dewana’s upbringing helps her understand and appreciate the working people of South Carolina.
 Her experience defending the types of claims she is now bringing gives her tremendous insight and knowledge into how workers’ compensation claims are viewed by the defense—including what type of documentation is needed to help your claim move more smoothly and how insurance companies value claims.
 We look forward to putting her experience to work for you.

+Currently, Dewana serves on the board of the South Carolina Workers’ Compensation Educational Association, (SCWCEA).
+The association conducts seminars and programs designed to educate those involved in workers’ compensation claims in the state of South Carolina.
 When she isn’t practicing law, Dewana enjoys spending time with her husband of 11 years, her two rotten boys (lovingly dubbed “the tumultuous tornado” and “the pint-sized dictator”), and her family.
 She also loves Gamecocks sports—even when the Gamecocks stink.

 Sherri is a native of Saginaw, Michigan, and grew up in the Baton Rouge, Louisiana area.
 She became a resident of the Columbia, South Carolina area in October 2017, and joined the Atkins Law Firm as a paralegal for Dewana Looper.
 She attended Southeastern Louisiana University in Hammond, Louisiana, and brings to the firm over 22 years of legal experience, ten of those years in the workers’ compensation arena.
 She has received her certification in anesthesia and pain management coding, and auditor of medical claims.
 Sherri understands the stress a workers’ compensation injury can cause to a person, mentally, physically, and financially, and strives to lessen the impact of these burdens for the clients.
 She seeks to make a positive impact in our clients’ lives as they undergo the workers’ compensation process.